 Username (leave blank to use 'richard'): admin Email address: email@example.com Password: admin_password Password (again): admin_password Superuser created successfully.

-When you’re done, run the commands below to start up and run Wagtail server.
+When you’re done, run the commands below to start up and run the Wagtail server.

 python3 manage.py runserver 0.0.0.0:8000

 Now, open your browser and go to the server hostname or IP address followed by port 8000

 You should see Wagtail welcome page similar to the one below

 To go to the admin backend portal, type